March 20, 1908– Michael Redgrave:

 Sir Michael Redgrave was an exceptional stage and screen actor, director, and writer.
 He was the father of three supremely talented actors: Vanessa, Corin and Lynn Redgrave; the grandfather of Joley Richardson and Natasha Richardson (whose father, Tony Richardson, was bisexual), and Carlo Gabriel Nero.
 His wife, actor Rachel Kempton, knew about his gayness before their marriage.

 Redgrave realized that he was gay, or at least bisexual, while studying at Cambridge University.
 It was there that he began a series of affairs with other guys.
 Barely a year into his marriage to Kempton, Redgrave had a passionate affair with playwright/composer/actor Noël Coward.
 Years later, Coward told Kempton that he had never wished to hurt her, but he’d been unable to resist Redgrave because he was so totally charming.
-Kempton: “I couldn’t help but agree with him.”
+Kempton replied: “I couldn’t help but agree with him”.

 Not one to miss out on the action, Kempton had her own lovers on the side, including a two decade long affair with married actor Glen Byam Shaw, who was also bisexual, even having an affair with Redgrave himself.
 There was so much to keep track of; I feel sort of dizzy.
 At one point, Redgrave had Michell living in the Redgrave family home.
 Michell often walked sisters Vanessa and Lynn to their school.

-Redgrave had an impressive film career that included Alfred Hitchcock’s The Lady Vanishes (1938).
+Redgrave had an impressive film career that included Alfred Hitchcock‘s The Lady Vanishes (1938).
 His first American film role was opposite Rosalind Russell in Mourning Becomes Electra (1947), bringing Redgrave an Academy Award nomination for Best Actor.
-He starred in The Browning Version, based on gay writer Sir Terrence Rattigan‘s play of the same name; The Importance Of Being Earnest (1952), 1984 (1956), The Quiet American (1958), and Time Without Pity (1957), for which he was nominated for a BAFTA Award.
-My favorite of his film performances is as the schizophrenic ventriloquist in Dead Of Night (1945).
+He starred in The Browning Version, based on gay writer Sir Terrence Rattigan‘s play of the same name; The Importance Of Being Earnest (1952) by another noted gay writer, 1984 (1956), The Quiet American (1958), and Time Without Pity (1957), for which he was nominated for a BAFTA Award.
+My favorite of his film performances is as the schizophrenic ventriloquist in Dead Of Night (1945) where he is riveting.

 Always a heavy drinker, at the very apex of his career Redgrave began to have trouble remembering lines.
 But it turned out that it wasn’t the booze; Redgrave was diagnosed with Parkinson’s disease and was no longer able to learn new roles.